 - The chimney connector must be 6" (150mm) diameter and stainless steel.
 NOTE: Aluminum or galvanized steel is not allowed these materials cannot withstand the flue temperatures and may give off toxic fumes when heated. - Chimney connector is required from the flue collar of the stove to the factory-built chimney (see Figure 4) or masonry chimney (see Figures 13, 14, and 15). - The chimney connector may not pass through a ceiling, attic, roof, closet, or any other concealed space (use listed UL 103 HT chimney - see "Chimney Requirements for details).
 DO NOT USE CONNECTOR PIPE AS CHIMNEY. - The chimney connector should be as short and direct as possible.
-No more than 180° of elbows (two 90° elbows, or two 45° & one 90° elbow, etc.) may be used for the entire system (connector and chimney).
+No more than 180° of elbows (up to 4 45° elbows) may be used for the entire system (connector and chimney).
 Horizontal runs should slope upwards 1/4" (6mm) per foot (305mm) and be a maximum 36" long (914mm). - The chimney connector must be installed with the crimped end pointing downwards (see Figure 3).
 This prevents creosote from leaking to the exterior of the pipe.